To minimize discomfort, inconvenience, and danger you should consider preparing for the possibility of these events ahead.

 - Get to a safe place– Best is to stay inside, if you’re stuck outside, know the best practices to stay safe.
 If you’re on the road, stay away from watercourses, power lines, and trees, and stay in your car.
 Small structures do not offer adequate protection like stand-alone public restrooms so find an established building grounded with plumbing and electrical systems.
 If there’s no shelter available, crouch on the ground, tuck your head and cover your ears.
 Avoid contact with electrical equipment, water, and plumbing as much as possible, including sinks, faucets, and baths.

-- Pay attention to emergency broadcasts– Tune into local radio or TV stations to stay up to date and have information you need to keep your family safe.
+- Pay attention to emergency broadcasts– Tune in to local radio or TV stations to stay up to date and have the information you need to keep your family safe.

 - Avoid using electronics– If you must use a phone, use a cordless phone or mobile phone.
 You can also use surge protector but it doesn’t offer adequate protection in the case of a direct lightning strike.
 In general, it’s safest to unplug your electronics.